 There is no charge to visit and look around the house and garden.
-Remedy plants are signposted, and there is a scrapbook in Dr Bach's room that gives an idea of our history.
+Remedy plants are signposted, and there is a scrapbook in Dr Bach's room and a small museum upstairs that give an idea of our history.
 Visitors can make their own tea and coffee in the seminar rooms at the back of the house (unless the rooms are being used for a course).

 You will need to book one of our half-day seminars if your group wants a more structured visit, including a presentation and the chance to ask questions of a Bach Centre expert.

 - Dr Bach's consulting room, mother tinctures and hand-made furniture